Tototomi258/test_enchancers/README.md

 ## Usage

-Call the API using a servizce like `Postman` by calling the following URL
+Call the API using a service like `Postman` by calling the following URL

 ```
 http://localhost:3000/weatherReport?cities={ENTER YOUR CITIES SEPARATED BY COMMA}